qyxhust/Chem277-Team4-Project/data/README.md

-# Cross-Disease Analysis of Neurodegenerative Proteomics using a Graph Attention Network
+# Cross-Disease Proteome analysis using a Graph Attention Network

-Our goal is to use a Graph Neural Network (GNN) to discover shared functional modules of proteins across four neurodegenerative diseases (AD, PD, FTD, ALS) by integrating proteomics data with a protein-protein interaction (PPI) network.
+Our goal is to use a Graph Neural Network (GNN) to discover shared functional modules of plasma proteins across four neurodegenerative diseases (AD, PD, FTD, ALS) by integrating proteomics data with a protein-protein interaction (PPI) network.

 ## Project Workflow Summary